wavemotion-dave/NINTV-DS/README.md

 -----------------------
 * ECS support is partial.
 No UART / Cassette.
 * The older DS-LITE/PHAT can only support a minimal ECS page-flipping scheme will let you play all the commercial ECS games including
-* World Series Baseball (without voice), MindStrike, Jetsons and Scooby Doo Maze Chase.
-On the DSi or above running with extra memory, a full page-flipping scheme
-* is employed and it should play anything you throw at it (and World Series will have voice).
-Each ECS game will allow you to use the Intellivision Keypad to enter
-* just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.
+* On the DSi or above running with extra memory, a full page-flipping scheme is employed and it should play anything you throw at it (World Series will have voice).
+Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.
 * Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS

 License :